| by Eric Englund

 and many of them continue to make ends meet by borrowing against

 credit cards and ever-shrinking home equity.
+It is

 commonplace for me to see married couples with mortgage-debt-to-income